Death is never a comfortable situation to face. The loss of a loved one. The tragedy of a sudden accident or a pervasive disease. Understanding death.

 - Resurrection to physical life (Ezekiel 37) or spiritual Life and immortality.
 In other words, Eternal Life (1 Corinthians 15)

-- Those resurrected to physical life have the opportunity to make a choice which ends up in Eternal Life, or Eternal Death which the Bible calls the Second Death. (the first death is point 2 above.)
+- Those resurrected to physical life have the opportunity to make a choice that ends up in Eternal Life or Eternal Death, which the Bible calls the Second Death. (the first death is point 2 above.)

 This one verse, below, sums up the entire Bible story and plan of God.
 To help humans make their own free will choice to move from their present human carnal minds (human nature, the Tree of Knowledge of Good and Evil) to God’s spiritual mind (God’s nature, Tree of Life and Peace).
 The spiritual process for which humans are on Earth, to go from tohu va bohu to wise with no confusion (naked and not ashamed).

 Romans 8:6 For to be carnally minded is death; but to be spiritually minded is life and peace.

 Note that the critical element here is the MIND, the neshama.
 The Explanation has pulled out all stops to reveal the origin and meaning of mind, neshama.
 We’ve emphasized the significant role the MIND plays and how the Serpent’s focus is on this element of humankind.